Linda J. Cohen serves as the executive director for the New York State Commission on National and Community Service.

 Michael O. Stevens joined the Commission staff as a program administrator in 2016.
 Michael was born and raised in Albany, New York.
-He earned a Master of Education degree in 2005 from Springfield College in Springfield, Massachusetts, and he was a substitute teacher in the Troy, New York, school district before moving to South Florida in 2007.
-There, he got involved in the South Florida film industry and volunteered at a non-profit film studio in Miami, eventually becoming Script Development Director at the facility.
+He earned a Master of Education in 2005, and he was a substitute teacher in the Troy, New York, school district before moving to South Florida in 2007.
 Michael returned to Albany in 2012.
 Prior to joining the Commission staff, he worked at the New York State Department of Taxation and Finance.
-Michael has earned certifications in copy editing, basic reporting and writing, and news literacy from the Poynter Institute, and he has published op-eds in the Albany Times Union and Trolley, the New York State Writers Institute's online literary journal.
-Michael appreciates the important and influential work AmeriCorps programs do, and he is eager to assist programs successfully accomplish their respective missions.
+Michael has also earned certifications in copy editing, basic reporting and writing, and news literacy from the Poynter Institute, and he has published writings in the Albany Times Union and Trolley, the New York State Writers Institute's online literary journal.
+Michael appreciates the important and influential work AmeriCorps programs do, and he is eager to help programs accomplish their respective missions.

 Contact Michael at: [email protected]

 Kuoli Chung joined the Commission staff in 2016 as a program administrator.
 He came to Albany in 2003 and received a Bachelor of Arts degree in economics from the State University of New York at Albany.
 Prior to working with the Commission, Kuoli worked for the New York State Department of Labor in the Division of Employment and Workforce Solutions as a labor services representative, where he assisted workers who were substantially impaired from their local labor market obtain training necessary to re-enter the labor market.
 Kuoli appreciates the impacts brought to communities by AmeriCorps programs and is dedicated to support each and every one of them.

 Contact Kuoli at: [email protected]